 Mug cake recipes are hit-and-miss, but this one was a winner for me.
-First, you can never miss with peanut butter and chocolate, and the texture was fudgy and creamy and awesome.
+First, you can never miss with (double) chocolate and peanut butter, and the texture was fudgy and creamy and awesome.
 The fact that it doesn’t use eggs is handy as well.

 It helps to start with a super cute mug.
 This is one of my favorites, it actually was the first mug in my somewhat-eclectic collection.
 Got it in Seattle at Pike’s Place Market back in college.

 Stir together the flour, sugar, cocoa, baking powder, and a pinch of salt.
 I sprayed my mug with a little bit of cooking spray first.